Mark Smith - Actor, Director, Teacher & Producer

 A bit about Me:

 Mark is a multi-award-winning actor and director and has worked for over twenty five years as a professional devisor, director, improviser, storyteller and workshop teacher.
 He brings a wealth of knowledge in regards to developing stories and he loves making things up spontaneously.
-He is currently writing his PhD on these very subjects.
+His PhD is based on these very subjects.

 Mark was Artistic Director of Spike Theatre from 2008-2014 and devised or directed all of their theatre shows to date.
 Spike theatre was a small scale theatre Company, which toured improvised / devised work nationally and internationally for Fifteen years.

 He has produced worked for venues, festivals and companies - regionally, nationally and internationally.
 He has a passion for developing new work either through collaborative theatre making or with the playwright.
 Mark continues to direct and perform (improvisation).

 Mark trained at Liverpool John Moore’s University (1993-1997), and undertook further training at Hope St. Ltd (1997-1998) in Children & Young people’s theatre and Physical theatre.
 During this period of time he worked with some of the countries foremost theatre practitioners/companies such as Paul Hunter, Jos Houben, Andrew Dawson and Trestle Theatre amongst many notable others.

 Mark has been teaching regionally, nationally and internationally for the past twenty five years.
 He has taught at a variety of Institutions such as Hope University, Bradford University, LIPA, Exeter University and The Hothouse (Los Angeles).
 He teaches both in formal and informal education.
 He is currently a senior lecturer at a LJMU.

 Mark is passionate about developing the next generation of theatre makers and mentors numerous new and emerging artists/companies across the North.